 - 1. Several of the guides prepared by Jeff Leek and his group, including: - Finally, a Formula for Decoding Health News, from fivethirtyeight.com - Reading academic (scientific) papers, - Writing your first academic paper - Write papers like a modern scientist - How to Share Data for Collaboration by Shannon E. Ellis and Jeffrey T. Leek in The American Statistician, 2018 Special Issue on Data Science, or you can read the PeerJ preprint version here. - 2.
 Data Organization in Spreadsheets by Karl W. Broman and Kara H. Woo in The American Statistician, 2018 Special Issue on Data Science, or you can read the PeerJ preprint version. - The Ellis/Leek and Broman/Woo papers are part of the Practical Data Science for Stats collection, which may be of interest. - 3.
 Project-oriented workflow at tidyverse.org from Jenny Bryan. - 4.
 From the Ten Simple Rules series at PLOS Computational Biology: - Ten Simple Rules for Effective Statistical Practice by Kass RE et al. 2016 - Ten Simple Rules for Graduate Students by Gu J Bourne PE 2007 - Ten Simple Rules for Better Figures by Rougier NP Droettboom M Bourne PE 2014 - Ten Simple Rules for Creating a Good Data Management Plan by Michener WK 2015 - 5.
-Statistical Inference in the 21st Century: A World Beyond p < 0.05 from 2019 in The American Statistician - 6.
+Statistical Inference in the 21st Century: A World Beyond p < 0.05 from 2019 in $\it The American Statistician$ - 6.
 The American Statistical Association's 2016 Statement on p-Values: Context, Process and Purpose.

-Professor Love's class-specific READMEs will provide links to these articles and other recommended readings as the semester goes on.
+Don't forget that our 432 Sources page links to these and additional resources.
+Professor Love's class-specific READMEs will provide additional links to recommended readings as the semester goes on.